-- All assignments may be submitted electronically and sent to BVanDeWalle@Ambrose.edu. - All assignments should have a title page containing all of the pertinent information. - All assignments must be double-spaced in 12 point New Times Roman font, with 1.25 inch margins all around. - All assignments must be submitted as Microsoft Word documents (.doc or .docx) only. - File name submitted must begin with the student's surname. - o (e. g.
-Hearn Book Review 1.doc) - If requested by the student to do so, the professor will return a graded/edited copy of any electronic submissions to the email account from which they came. - The student is advised, when they submit his/her work electronically, to request both a delivery and read receipt.
+- All assignments must be submitted electronically and sent to BVanDeWalle@Ambrose.edu. - The student will submit all assignments, each as a discreet electronic file, in a single email to the address above. - All assignments should have a title page containing all of the pertinent information. - All assignments must be double-spaced in 12 point New Times Roman font, with 1.25 inch margins all around. - All assignments must be submitted as Microsoft Word documents (.doc or .docx) only. - File name submitted must begin with the student's surname. o (e. g.
+Hearn Book Review 1.doc) - The professor will return a graded copy of electronic submissions to the email account from which they came. - The student is advised, when submitting his/her work electronically, to request both a delivery and read receipt.

-Students are advised to retain this syllabus for their records.
+Students are strongly advised to retain a copy of this syllabus for their records.